Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - On the Startup tab in Task Manager, for each startup item, select the item and then click Disable.

 - On the Startup tab of the System Configuration dialog box, tap or click OK, and then restart the computer.

 Restart the computer, and let Windows perform the complete disk check.
-Windows will repair the all possible file system errors automatically.
+Windows will repair all possible file system errors automatically.
 After that, manually run the Chkdsk command from Command Prompt to check the drive for any further errors.
-To perform this command do the following:

-Make sure you save all your work before performing this action in Command Prompt, because the chkdsk command sometimes require you to restart your computer, or even restarts it automatically.
+Make sure you save all your work before performing this action in Command Prompt because the chkdsk command sometimes requires you to restart your computer, or even restarts it automatically.

 We hope that these three solutions helped you fix the problem.
-For additional hard drive troubleshooting guides, check out the posts below:
+If so, tell us in the comments section below.